 - The Department has received a few reports of "mushy" halibut this season.
 The flesh of these fish is very soft or flabby, sometimes with pockets of jelly-like tissue, and fish are mushy after being cooked as well.
 Experience during years of high prevalence of this condition (1998, 2005, 2001-12) shows that the incidence of these fish can be high for anglers fishing certain locales, so if you catch a fish that feels flabby or does not look as robust and rounded as a healthy halibut should, release it immediately unharmed and consider moving to a different area to avoid these fish.
 Department research on this condition is ongoing.

-- King salmon fishing is improving at the Nick Dudiak Fishing Lagoon on the Homer Spit.
+- The coho salmon run in the Nick Dudiak Fishing Lagoon on the Homer Spit is over.